iCliniq Logo

 Hello doctor,

-My daughter is 3 years old.
-When she was 2, we shifted to a new place, and from there she started having allergy problems like bronchitis.
-Every time she catches a cold and it developed into allergic bronchitis.
+My daughter is three years old.
+When she was two, we shifted to a new place, and from there she started having allergy problems like bronchitis.
+Every time she catches a cold, it develops into allergic bronchitis.
 In the X-ray report, it says she has hyperreactive airway disease.
 Now finally, I changed place again.
 How long will it take to improve as she still sneezes a lot?
+Please help.

 Hello,